Computer Programming Career Information: 6 Common Questions

 Being a coder means having the chance to earn great pay.
 In fact, some coders enjoy jobs that pay 100K or more.
 So, how much do computer programmers make in America?
-In 2018, the average computer programming salary was $89,580.
-And the highest-earning coders made over $134,630.*
+According to data from the Occupational Employment Statistics (OES) program, the average computer programming salary was $89,580 in 2018.
+And the highest-earning coders made over $134,630.

 Of course, a coder's salary depends on the amount of experience that he or she has, as well as on the industry that he or she works in.
-That's why, in 2018, the typical entry-level programmer salary was $48,790 or less.
+That's why OES program data shows that, in 2018, the typical entry-level programmer salary was $48,790 or less.
 And it's why coders within some industries earned average salaries that were higher than the occupation's overall average.
-For example, some coders within industries related to natural gas distribution and nonresidential building construction enjoyed average salaries of between $109,250 and $129,510.*
+For example, coders within the financial investments and travel services industries enjoyed average salaries of more than $111,000.

 But you might also wonder, "How much does a computer programmer make in the video game industry?"
 It's a popular question, especially since gaming is a fun sector that continues to grow around the world.
-So here's the answer: The median video game programmer salary is about $65,911.
-But some game programmers earn more than $98,000.**
+So here's the answer: According to PayScale, the median video game programmer salary is about $65,000.
+But some game programmers earn more than $99,000.